 It’s important that you don’t leave the transplanting too long.
 If the seedling has absorbed all the nutrients from the soil, the roots will start to grow out of the block and potentially into another one if one is near enough.
 General advice on when to transplant seedlings is when they have grown their first set of adult leaves (the second set of leaves that emerges).

-However, when using soil blocks, you can transplant your seedlings as soon as the first leaves appear, as you don’t have to take the seedlings out of their soil.
+However, when growing in soil blocks, you can transplant your seedlings as soon as the first leaves appear, as you don’t have to take the seedlings out of their soil.

 There is no risk of damaging the roots.